chadulous/PixelVision8wiki/API_NewRect.md

 # NewRect

-A Rect is a Pixel Vision 8 primitive used for defining the bounds of an object on the display.
-It contains an x, y, width and height property.
-The Rect class also has some additional methods to aid with collision detection such as Intersect(rect, rect), IntersectsWidth(rect) and Contains(x,y).
+A `Rectangle `is a Pixel Vision 8 primitive used for defining the bounds of an object on the display.
+It contains an `X`, `W`, `Width` and `Height` property.
+The Rectangle object class also has some additional methods to aid with collision detection.

 ## Usage